OpenEvalProject/evals/manuscripts/elife-53560/v3/manuscript.md

 **Figure 5.:** Plots of EE vs mass for strains that were studied at in least four sites and also for Cdkal1, studied at two IMPC sites and in Massachusetts, USA, with overall best fit regression line shown in bold.
 (A).
 Mean residual values from a regression model showing the difference from the controls at the specific site (B). n = 4–21 males per group. *, p<0.05.

-## Model application: genes with known effect on body weight
+### Model application: genes with known effect on body weight

 Our analysis helps to quantify the magnitude by which site, temperature, mass, and sex contribute to metabolic rate in WT mice.
 However, genetic variations can also impact metabolic rate.
 One of the goals of the IMPC is to use mouse models to understand the contribution of genetic factors to phenotypic variation.
 The IMPC dataset contains the metabolic analysis of 2329 gene KO strains.
 Using the multiple linear regression model fitted from WT male mice, we examined the phenotype of all KO strains.
 To find the strains of KO mice with the greatest impact on metabolic rate we fitted the effects of mass and ambient temperature.
 After fitting the mean EE of each KO strain to the model, we plotted the unexplained metabolic effect, or EE residuals.
 The residuals are normally distributed around 0 for male mice (Figure 6A) suggesting the model is appropriately fitted (Figure 6B).
 The results of this analysis are included in Figure 6—source data 1.
 To validate this data treatment, we plotted the IMPC data for both EE vs total body mass (Figure 6C) and residual EE values from the regression model vs total body mass (Figure 6D).
 Using the IMPC data, we plotted the results for 10 genotypes previously shown to affect body weight in mice.
 These strains affect weight by different mechanisms, including by increasing food intake, limiting metabolic rate, and affecting energy absorption.
 Food intake drives obesity in strains deficient for melanocortin 2 receptor accessory protein 2, Mrap2-/- (Asai et al., 2013), carboxypeptidase E, Cpe-/- (Alsters et al., 2015; Naggert et al., 1995), proprotein convertase 1, Pcsk1+/- (O'Rahilly et al., 1995; Zhu et al., 2002), or growth differentiation factor 15, Gdf15-/- (Tsai et al., 2013).
 Low metabolic rate drives obesity in mice lacking growth hormone, Gh-/- (Meyer et al., 2004).
 Relatedly, at standard room temperatures, mice lacking the thermogenic uncoupling protein 1 have reduced metabolic rate, but obesity is not observed in Ucp1-/- mice until housing under thermoneutral conditions (Enerbäck et al., 1997).
 Mice lacking the biosynthetic enzyme for creatine, Gatm-/-, have also have a reduced metabolic rate, similar to findings in adipocyte specific knockout mice (Kazak et al., 2017).
 We also plotted the metabolic rate of strains which promote leanness due to high metabolic rate, Pparg+/-, Fgfr4+/-, Fgfr4-/-, and Acer1-/-.
 Peroxisome proliferator activated receptor-γ, Pparg heterozygous mice have increased metabolic rate driven by increased locomotor activity, controlled by the central nervous system (Lu et al., 2011).
 Elevated metabolic rate in mice with fibroblast growth factor receptor 4, Fgfr4 knockout and antisense inhibition have elevated metabolic rate likely due to increased levels of FGF19 and FGF21 (Ge et al., 2014; Yu et al., 2013).
 Alkaline ceramidase 1, Acer1-deficient mice have a skin barrier defect and progressive hair loss, likely accounting for compensatory increases in metabolic rate (Liakath-Ali et al., 2016).
 The uniform phenotyping standards of the IMPC allow a comprehensive comparison of relative phenotypic magnitude.
 Institutional effects on EE can make the true magnitude of effects between control and experimental strains difficult to discern in regression plots of EE vs mass (Figure 6C).
 Instead, when plotting against residual values, it is apparent that four of these genes have modest phenotypes residing within 1 SD of the predicted mean, Cpe-/-, Mrap2-/-, Gdf15-/-, and Ucp1-/- (Figure 6D).
 While the modestly decreased EE may contribute to obesity in the Cpe-/-, and Mrap2-/- mice, food intake and other factors are likely the primary drivers as reported.
 There was no suggestion of altered EE in Gdf15-/-, consistent with emerging reports that Gdf15 induction is required for altered body weight phenotypes (Coll et al., 2020).
 The −1.0 SD phenotype observed in the Pcks1+/- mouse has a large impact on EE to predispose to obesity (O'Rahilly et al., 1995; Zhu et al., 2002).
 Both Gh-/- and Gatm-/- groups have lower body weights than control mice, yet have lower than predicted EE as significant contributors to obesity in these strains.
 The hypermetabolic 2 SD and 3 SD effects of Fgfr4+/-, Fgfr4-/-, and Acer1-/- contribute to resistance to obesity, while the effects of Pparg heterozygosity are modest at just over 1 SD.
 The EE effects have been combined with other assays including skin barrier function or HFD challenge to explain these phenotypes.
 In concert with comprehensive phenotyping, the IMPC data have confirmed these previously published findings and demonstrated the robustness and utility of the IMPC experiment.

 ![Figure 6.](https://cdn.elifesciences.org/articles/53560/elife-53560-fig6-v3.jpg)

 **Figure 6.:** The residual change in EE compared to site-appropriate controls for males of 2329 strains (A).
 Distribution of residual changes in EE for all KO strains with the numbers of KO strains reaching 1SD (green), 2SD (orange), or 3SD (red).
 Regression plots of EE vs mass (C) or residual EE vs mass for mice from mouse strains with known metabolic phenotypes (D).
 Lines showing ranges of standard deviations in EE are overlayed.
-Similar plots for IMPC strains with genes identified by obesity related GWAS and having phenotypes of more than 1 standard deviation (E, F). n = 23,309 males.Figure 6—source data 1.
+Similar plots for IMPC strains with genes identified by obesity related GWAS and having phenotypes of more than 1 standard deviation (E, F). n = 23,309 males.

-## Model application: unknown genes
+### Model application: unknown genes

 We next examined the human genetic loci linked to increased risk for obesity and body weight related traits through genome wide association studies (GWAS).
 The IMPC strains with a gene in a mapped obesity locus (n = 42) with phenotypes +/- 1 SD from the mean (n = 7) were plotted (Figure 6E and F).
 We found four strains with lower metabolic rate that might predict obesity susceptibility, Pax5+/- (Melka et al., 2012), Chst8-/- (Tachmazidou et al., 2017), Tfap2b+/- (Lindgren et al., 2009), and Pald1-/- (Cotsapas et al., 2009).
 We also found three KO strains which might protect from obesity, Pepd-/- (Shungin et al., 2015), Klf12+/- (Jiang et al., 2018), and Pacs1+/- (Wheeler et al., 2013).
 Further characterization of these strains, including exposure to HFD, may reveal insights into the phenotypic effects driving common forms of human obesity.

-## Physiological context
+### Physiological context

 The normal distribution of changes in EE which are not accounted for by site, mass, and temperature is relatively narrow, with 2/3 of all strains (1 SD) having modest differences of +/- 0.161 kJ/hr.
 To place these values into a physiological context we compared the magnitude of examples of the effects of age, voluntary exercise, adrenergic activation, and temperature on metabolism in C57BL/6 mice (Figure 7A).
 The effects of aging on basal metabolic rate, as reported by Houtkooper et al. (2011) were modest, with differences at 15, 55, and 94 weeks of age differing by less than 0.04 kJ/hr on average, all corresponding to less than 1 SD (Figure 7B).
 In voluntary wheel running, O'Neal et al., 2017 report a strong (3 SD) induction of EE after one week, which decreases to a 2 SD effect at 2 and 3 weeks of exercise (Figure 7C).
 In mice housed at thermoneutrality, administration of the β3 adrenergic agonist CL316,243 produces a > 3 SD effect over 3 hr (Figure 7D).
 We also plotted metabolic rates at ambient temperatures varying from 6°C to 30°C (Figure 7E).
 Using 22°C as the comparator, increasing the temperature just 3 degrees produced a 2 SD effect.
 Similarly, decreasing temperature 4 degrees has a nearly 3 SD effect.
 Greater temperature changes produced larger effects on EE except for the transition from 28°C to 30°C which likely reflected a departure from true thermoneutrality.
 These plots help to provide a frame of reference for the magnitude of effects observed in both the MMPC and IMPC datasets.